flybywiresim/docs/docs/fbw-a32nx/a32nx-api/index.md

 To make it possible for 3rd party aircraft developers to go beyond these limitations, Microsoft Flight Simulator enables aircraft developers to create their own API, most commonly in the form of so called sim-vars and sim-events.

-All of the major custom aircraft on the market use this possibility.
+All the major custom aircraft on the market use this possibility.
 So not only does the FlybyWire A32NX do this but e.g. the Aerosoft CRJ, PMDG DC-6, Working Title's CJ4 mod, Justflight PA-28 Arrow, etc.

 What these advanced aircraft have in common is that any standard drivers for hardware (or software) controllers are not able to use the additional aircraft APIs (variables and events).